bearfrieze/litenin/README.md

-# Lightning
+# Litenin

-Lightning is a very light and shockingly fast feed reader.
+Litenin is a very light and shockingly fast feed reader.

 ## Goal

-The goal of Lightning is to create a very light and shockingly fast feed reader.
+The goal of Litenin is to create a very light and shockingly fast feed reader.

 - All features are carefully chosen and should be essential to the average user.
 - Speed is of high priority.
 Ideally solutions should be both simple and performant, but sometimes faster solutions might be chosen at the expense of simplicity.

 ## Concept

-Lightning is a thin client written in JavaScript that runs in the users browser.
+Litenin is a thin client written in JavaScript that runs in the users browser.
 This client is responsible for loading feeds and displaying them to the user.
 Feeds are provided by the [Google Feeds API](https://developers.google.com/feed/).
 Persistence is achieved with [localStorage](http://diveintohtml5.info/storage.html).

 ## Motivation